-(For any math geeks out there, you’ll know that you can resolve square roots of negative numbers with imaginary numbers, but these are outside the realm of spreadsheets.)
+(For any math geeks out there, you’ll know that you can resolve square roots of negative numbers with complex (imaginary) numbers.)

 Some other functions that can result in #NUM! error messages are the SMALL and LARGE functions.
 If you try to find the smallest n-th value in your dataset, where n is outside the count of values in your dataset, you’ll get a #NUM! error.